 113.2 Limitations of authority.
-An application for appeal shall be based on a claim that the true intent of this Code or the rules legally adopted thereunder have been incorrectly interpreted, the provisions of this Code do not fully apply, or an equally good or better form of construction is proposed.
-The Board of Appeals shall have no authority to waive requirements of this Code.
+An application for appeal shall be based on a claim that the true intent of this Code or the rules legally adopted thereunder have been incorrectly interpreted, the provisions of this Code do not fully apply, or an equivalent or better form of construction is proposed.
+The Board of Appeals shall have no authority to waive requirements of this Code or interpret the administration of this Code.